AVerteC/c-asgn0/README.md

 ### Performance Considerations

   The slowest process of my program is the reading of files and writing to the console.
 I chose to use large buffer sizes of 4KB to read in large chunks of input files quickly, instead of calling read() on every individual character of the file.
 I also use these large buffers to write the results of split() to STDOUT in the terminal.
-The use of large buffers cuts down on the number of writes to the terminal.
-I also do not use malloc() and free() for the read buffer, I used a static unsigned char buffer array instead.
-This removes the possibility of memory leaks in my program.
+The use of large output buffers optimizes the number of writes to the terminal.
+Additionally, I used a static unsigned char buffer array instead of dynamically allocating memory with malloc() and free() for the read buffer.
+This removes the possibility of memory leaks in my program and allows it to support binary files.

 <p align="right">(<a href="#top">back to top</a>)</p>